jhs-39/COT6905_Optimization/COT6905/week_two.md

 def plot_column_space_and_nullspace(A):
     """
-    Plot the column vectors and column space in 3D, and nullspace in 2D (if applicable).
+    Plot the column vectors, column space, and nullspace (if non-trivial) in 3D.
     Returns the LaTeX string for the matrix and nullspace basis.
     """
     v1 = A[:, 0]